Short overview of the asylum procedure

 Border procedure

-If an application for international protection is lodged at a Spanish border, or from within a CIE, the border procedure applies.
+If an application for international protection is lodged at the borders or from a CIE, the border procedure applies.
 In this case, the OAR will have 4 days to declare the application admissible, inadmissible or unfounded.
-If any of the deadlines is not met, the applicant will be admitted to territory in order to undergo the regular procedure.[6]
+If this deadline is not met, the applicant will be admitted to territory in order to undergo the regular procedure.[5]

-Following the identification of irregularities in the processing of the asylum applications lodged at the borders, in July 2022 the Spanish Ombudsman recommended the Minister of Interior to register and count all asylum applications lodged at borders, and to present disaggregate data with respect to those unadmitted, specifying how many applications were rejected despite having received a positive supporting report issued by UNHCR.
-The General- Directorate of Internal Policy of the Minister of Interior has not answered to the recommendation at the time of writing of this report.[7]
+Following the identification of irregularities in the processing of the asylum applications lodged at the borders, in July 2022 the Spanish Ombudsperson recommended the Minister of Interior to register and count all asylum applications lodged at the borders, and to present disaggregated data with respect to those who were not admitted, specifying how many applications were rejected despite having received a positive supporting report issued by UNHCR.
+The General- Directorate of Internal Policy of the Minister of Interior has not answered to the recommendation at the time of writing of this report.[6]

 Admissibility procedure